Big Bass Lake

 Big Bass Lake is a private community and census-designated place (CDP) in Clifton and Covington Townships in Lackawanna County and Lehigh Township, Wayne County, Pennsylvania, United States.
-The community's population was 1,270 at time of the 2010 United States Census.
+As of the 2020 census, Big Bass Lake had a population of 1,337.

 Geography

 Big Bass Lake is located at (41.2533624, -75.4840284).

 According to the United States Census Bureau, the CDP has a total area of 4.37 square miles, of which 4.13 square miles is land and 0.24 square mile (5.49%) is water.

 Climate

 Interpolated climate data shows the area has a very cold climate by Pennsylvania's standards, comparable to climates in the Adirondack mountains and northern New England.